CRMTitan/titancrm-deployer/README.md

 > ⚠️ **Compatibility:** The deployer is designed for **Ubuntu Server 24.04 LTS**.
 > Full support and stable operation are guaranteed only on this version.

-Clone the TitanCRM deployer repository:
+Connect to your server via SSH, then clone the TitanCRM deployer repository:

 ```bash
 cd ~